 Reevaluate priorities to stay on track

 - The broad scope of the Business Operations function can lend itself to distraction as “fires” come up throughout the organization.
-While it’s important to be responsive to the dynamic needs of the business, it’s also critical to remain focused on the key strategic tasks you’ve set out to tackle.
+While it’s important to be responsive to the dynamic needs of the business, it’s also critical to remain focused on business priorities — the key strategic tasks you’ve set out to tackle.
 Take the time to zoom out periodically, and ensure your day-to-day operations are moving the business on the path toward strategic success.

 These strategies to excel could really be applied to all sorts of teams within an organization.
 You could even summarize this to say your contribution to the organization is what you make it; so challenge yourself and your team to set your sights high and demand excellence throughout the process.
 And of course, be sure to leverage your Business Operations team to help you succeed.
 As a mentor of mine once said, “We’re Business Operations, and we’re here to help!”